-One million tons of used clothing accumulates each year in Germany alone.
-Used clothes!
+It's unbelievable how full our closets and basements are.
+One million tons of used clothing is generated each year in Germany alone.
+Used clothing!
 Products we want to get rid of!

-Isn't it much more fun to carefully select a beautiful new product and then protect it and cherish it for years?
+Wouldn’t it be much better to carefully select a beautiful new product and then protect it and cherish it for years?

-We feel responsible for our products – even long after they have left the stores.
-Together with you, we want to make the world a bit better.
+We feel we are responsible for our products – even long after they have left the stores.
+We want to work with you, our customers, to make the world a bit better.
 Sometimes less really is more.

-Of course VAUDE also depends on sales – and of course we have to sell products.
-However, our VAUDE products are made to last.
+It’s clear that like any business, VAUDE has to make a profit to exist – we have to sell our products.
+However, VAUDE products are made to last.
 We want them to look good for years, to be repairable, and to have some social benefit when you no longer need them.

 VAUDE products are timeless and leave flash trends by the wayside.
-We are constantly looking for innovative sustainable solutions that reduce the ecological footprint of our products and, at the same time, increase your fun factor in the outdoors.
+We are constantly looking for innovative sustainable solutions that reduce the environmental footprint of our products, while also adding to your fun in the outdoors.

-Our product spends a good part of its "life" with you.
-At the end of the day, you have a direct influence on how sustainable it really is – depending on how good the product had it at your place...
+Our products spend a good part of their "lives" with you.
+At the end of the day, you have a direct influence on how sustainable they really are – depending on how good a life they had at your place...

-Good care makes your product fit for the next time you head out on an adventure in the mountains or on a bike tour.
-If something is broken, don't throw it right out: Repairing is fun, it's good for the environment – and it’s good for your wallet.
+If you take good care of your products, they’ll be there for you the next time you head out on an adventure in the mountains or on your bike.
+If something is broken, don't just toss it – repairing things can be fun, it's good for the environment – and it’s good for your wallet.

-Many people are really happy to find secondhand products that are in good shape, either for a good price or as a donation.
+Many people are thrilled to get secondhand products that are still in good shape – either for a good price or as a donation.

 With the VAUDE Greenpeace Detox Commitment, we have committed ourselves to making an active contribution to a system change towards more sustainable design and consumption.
 Specifically, this includes: